 “We are delighted to have Rich Ferrari return to campus this semester to present in front of our students and members of the community,” said Dr. Elad Granot, dean of the Dauch College.

-Ferrari will be speaking on “The Value of Objectivity” in the Upper Convocation Center on Mar.
-14 at 11 a.m.
+Ferrari will be speaking on “The Value of Objectivity” in Myers Convocation Center on March 14 at 11 a.m.
 The event is free and open to the public.

 This presentation is just one part of Ferrari’s overall lecture series titled “Excellent by Choice,” a series that Ferrari has been developing for a number of years.